Colorado Counseling Center offers EMDR Therapy in Denver, Centennial, and Online.

 - Humiliations and Rejections

-- PTSD from witnessing or experiencing a life-threatening event, like assault, combat, a natural disaster, or a car accident.
+- PTSD from witnessing or experiencing a life-threatening event.

 - Sexual / Physical Abuse and Assault